OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-undo-and-redo-an-action-in-a-text-box-or-a-combo-box.md

 ---
-title: How to: Undo and Redo an Action in a Text Box or a Combo Box
+title: "How to: Undo and Redo an Action in a Text Box or a Combo Box"
 keywords: olfm10.chm3077161
 f1_keywords:
 - olfm10.chm3077161